 The aim of the European Institute of Oncology (IEO) is to implement an innovative model for health and advanced research in the international oncology field, from basic laboratory research that tries to grapple with the genetic roots of cancer – through to advanced clinical research such as testing new drugs, with the unifying goal which is to treat patients more effectively.

 The European LAM Patient Federation focuses on supporting lymphangioleiomyomatosis (LAM) research and coordinating communication with existing LAM patient groups.
 The Federation brings and collaborates with research teams working internationally.

-The European Oncology Nursing Society (EONS) engages in projects to help nurses develop their skills, network with each other and raise the profile of cancer nursing across Europe.
+The European Oncology Nursing Society is a pan-European organization dedicated to the support and development of cancer nurses.
+Through our individual members and national societies we engage in projects to help nurses develop their skills, network with each other and raise the profile of cancer nursing across Europe.